ucb-substrate/argon/README.md

 You can now dimension the width of the `met1` rectangle by selecting the top edge then clicking above the rectangle to place the dimension label.
 Enter the dimension as `w`.
 Dimension the right edge to `h`.
-You can use the `F` keybind to fit the layout to your screen.
+You can use the `f` keybind to fit the layout to your screen.

 You may notice that none of the rectangles have a solid boundary, indicating that they are not fully constrained.
 In order to constrain the edges to absolute coordinates, you can dimension the left and bottom edges of the `met1` rectangle relative to the origin.